nadrane/blog/content/_drafts/2019-08-22-using-pageContext-to-optimize-gatsby-performance.md

 This GraphQL query will run at build time, and the results will be accessible in the `data` prop of the above component.

-Together, these two pieces comprise your template file
+Together, these two pieces comprise your template file and will likely be located at `src/templates/product.js`

 ```jsx
 // src/templates/product.js